A: Saw cut edging (cheapest option) is for applications where the edging is not seen or not important. If

 could split your acrylic.
 These specialized drills are available for sale here at P&K.

 A: We will make one or one thousand.
-We have no limitations on quantity.
+We have no limitations on quantity - but there is a $25 minimum order amount..

 A: We ship to you and offer pickup also.
-We are located in Malden, MA.
+We are located in Hanover, MA.
 You’ll be able to select the pickup option

 at checkout, and we’ll let you know when your order is ready for pickup.